can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ## Intro

 **Disclaimer** Please treat this post as an experience report more than anything else because this is what it is.
-As a consequence there can be a lot of things real lisp wizards will raise an eyebrow on.
+As a consequence, there can be a lot of things real lisp wizards will raise an eyebrow on.

 **Note 1** I'm glad to hear any feedback.
 If you have any suggestions